 Am I the only person in this scenario?
 It's been a long day and the usual routine after school is out the window.
 One of your kids is particularly rebellious that day and won't do anything you ask.
 So you let them know it's time-out for 10 minutes, and their response through alligator tears is "I hate you, I want my dad'.
 So you can react 3 ways:

 1. Feel completely defeated and question if you've made the right decision.
 Or if it wasn't your decision to separate, get more angry at your ex.

 2. Worry that your child is going to take sides and want to be with their dad full-time.

 3. Realise that they would say that, even if dad was there, and know this is all part of growing up.

-If you workshop this with married friends, you'll find this happens in their homes too, so don't despair.
+If you workshop this with married friends, you find this happens in their household too, so don't despair.
 Keep doing the best you can and as this anonymously penned poem states, your actions can influence positively if you are positive.

 If a child lives with criticism,

 If a child lives with tolerance,